Asbestos Exposure in Libby, Montana

 The Libby community has suffered needlessly for decades because W.R.
 Grace and BNSF Railway embraced corporate greed over public safety.
 If you’re suffering from mesothelioma or you’ve lost a family member to the disease, you deserve justice.

-Our compassionate and skilled attorneys at the Lanier Law Firm can help you file a mesothelioma claim so you can hold them accountable and recover significant financial compensation for you and your family.
+Our compassionate and skilled attorneys at the Lanier Law Firm can help you file a mesothelioma and asbestos-exposure claim so you can hold them accountable and recover significant financial compensation for you and your family.
 Contact us today to schedule a free consultation.

 Contact Our Firm